 Social Services Manager

-The Social Services Manager has full responsibility for planning, directing, and administering all social services related program provided by the tribe.
-The Manager plans, organizes and monitors department operations, functions, and functions, and activities, services activities, services and staff.
-The Manger participates in the overall planning, development and implementation of the Tribe’s short and long term goals as they relate to the special social services needs of the tribal community.
+The Social Services Manager has full responsibility for planning, directing, and administering all social service related programs provided by the Tribe.
+The Manger plans, organizes and monitors department operations, functions, and activities, services activities, services and staff.
+The Manager is responsible for program management and on-going community relations.
+The Manager participates in the overall planning, development and implementation of the Tribe’s short and long term goals as they relate to the special social service needs of the Tribal community.

 ESSENTIAL DUTIES & RESPONSIBILITIES

-1. Responsible for working with Native American Families, children and legal system, other social workers and services provider’s ton ensure compliance with the Indian Child Welfare Act.
+1. Responsible for working with Native American families, children and the legal system, other social workers and service providers to ensure compliance with the Indian Child Welfare Act.

-2. Working with families in-crisis and provide appropriate referrals.
+2. Work with families’ in-crisis and provide appropriate referrals

 3. Develop case plans and provide referrals for culturally appropriate services to prevent the break-up of Native American families.

-5. Coordinate with Tribal and/or law enforcement for the safety placement of children when maltreatment is reported and removal of child/children is required for safety.
+5. Coordinate with Tribal and/or law enforcement for the safe placement of children when maltreatment is reported and removal of child/children is required for safety.

-6. Coordinate the Child Protective team and other child welfare system for the protection of the children.
+6. Coordinate the Child Protective Team and other child welfare system for the protection of children.

 7. Coordinate with other departments, providers, and monitor case progress toward reunification if deemed appropriate in accordance with federal timelines.